 - maintain cranes by inspecting them for defects or wear, lubricate ropes and winches, and replace worn cables.

 Crane operators work on building and construction sites, in all weather conditions.
-They may operate a variety of cranes: overhead and gantry cranes used in factories and workshops; portal cranes used to move shipping containers; tower cranes used on large building projects; and mobile cranes that may be truck mounted.
+They may operate a variety of cranes: overhead and gantry cranes used in factories and workshops, portal cranes used to move shipping containers, tower cranes used on large building projects, and mobile cranes that may be truck mounted.

 - enjoy technical and engineering activities

-- able to concentrate
+- able to concentrate for long periods

 - able to follow verbal and visual instructions